Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-1/report.md

 ### Raul-Fikrat Azizli
 1. What have I worked on?
+   1. Working on some of the base questions.
+Assigning tasks so everybody on the team contributes.
 2. What will I be working on next?
+   1. Answer the last 3-4 base questions.
 3. Have I run into any issues?
 Do I need help?
+   1. Fortunately, no. No help needed.
 4. Team Lead: Have I talked to the client recently?
 When are we meeting with them next?
+   1. Given that we are not meeting client any time recently, the answer would be no. However, given the case, I have talked to our TPM last Friday, planning to have check-ups every Friday.

 ### Mahdi Khemakhem
 1. What have I worked on?